Part one of a three-part series

 KNOW YOURSELF

 I get such joy out of helping others fix problems and empowering people.
 I’ve discovered that I’m wired to work.
-Enjoying what you do is a great asset, but making sure that you free yourself up enough to enjoy your family relationships, service to your community, and the rest of what is important in life is so important.
+Enjoying what you do is a great asset, but making sure that you free yourself up enough to enjoy your family relationships, service to your community, and the rest of what is important in life, is so important.

 LEARN HOW TO SAY NO

 Life would be easier if all you had to do was pick out the good things from the bad – say yes to the good, and no to the bad.
 Unfortunately, that’s just not how it works.
 Saying no is always more challenging than it seems like it should be.
 In order to make the most powerful impact, you do have to say no. If you don’t have a no, your yes becomes meaningless.
+I am generally above average at saying no as I am impulsive and enjoy getting things done.
+However, I’ve improved on this by measuring the request against what will generate the highest return for me.

-ACTION STEPS:
+ACTION STEPS

 Take an inventory of how you currently spend your time.
 When you look at it on paper, what does it make you think?
 Are you happy with how your time is allocated?